Communication-Forensics-Lab/harmful-content-detection/data/c2a/readme.md

 # Call to Action

-This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of Germeval 2025: the **binary detection of Call2Action**.
+This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of GermEval 2025: the **binary detection of Call2Action**.

 ## Data annotation